 // Klarna.Config.setSdkToken("rxvqGi07j...")

 After initialization, the Klarna SDK instance is ready to retrieve payment presentation data and manage the checkout flow.
+For the full API specifications, refer to Klarna Web SDK.

-This element provides all the visual assets, localized texts, and instructions needed to correctly display Klarna in your checkout form.
+vides all the visual assets, localized texts, and instructions needed to correctly display Klarna in your checkout form.

 Use the initialized SDK instance to call the Klarna.Payment.presentation() method.